Learning Password Best Practices Through In-Task Instruction: Supplementary table for compliance and alignment results

 Table~\ref{tab:bka_rule} breaks down behavior-knowledge alignment by rule.
 For each rule and group, it reports how many participants had at least one resolved instance of that rule in the post-testing password and at least one matched survey question (\textit{Users $n$}), and the mean alignment percentage.
-Alignment is generally high across rules, especially for \textit{Personal information} (at ceiling in all groups) and for \textit{Number} and \textit{Symbol} in T3.
+Alignment is generally high across rules, especially for \textit{Personal information} and for \textit{Number} and \textit{Symbol} in T3.
 Estimates for some rules, such as \textit{Personal information} and \textit{Symbol}, are based on relatively few users in each group, so the corresponding CIs are wider.

 Table~\ref{tab:bk_misalign_group} summarizes behavior-knowledge misalignment by group.
-The first column of percentages (\textit{Behavior-knowledge}) captures rule cases where participants applied the rule in their post-testing password but did not answer any of the matched survey questions correctly.
-The second column (\textit{Knowledge-behavior}) captures the opposite pattern, where participants answered at least one matched survey question correctly but did not apply the corresponding rule in their post-testing password.
+The percentages of \textit{Behavior-knowledge} captures rule cases where participants applied the rule in their post-testing password but did not answer any of the matched survey questions correctly.
+The \textit{Knowledge-behavior} captures the opposite pattern, where participants answered at least one matched survey question correctly but did not apply the corresponding rule in their post-testing password.
 Across all three guided conditions, behavior-knowledge misalignment is consistently higher than knowledge-behavior misalignment, which suggests the gaps are more likely to reflect action without matching articulated knowledge than the reverse.